 Don’ t you hate it when you spend time and money setting up the perfect bird feeder, only to have a squirrel come clean it out in no time?
 Not only can squirrels wipe out your birdseed in just minutes, but they can also chew on feeders causing damage beyond repair.
 So how can you keep those pesky squirrels at bay?
-Take a look below at 6 ways to keep squirrels out of your bird feeders so you can enjoy many afternoons of watching the birds flock to your feeders instead.
+Take a look below at how to create a squirrel proof bird feeder with these 6 tips so you can enjoy many afternoons of watching the birds flock to your feeders instead.

 1. Consider a lubricant.

 If your bird feeder stands on a yard stake or pole, consider lubricating the pole with cooking oil or grease to make it nice and slippery.
 This way the squirrel won’t be able to get a decent grip on the pole and will slide back down, hopefully giving up.
 Coconut oil is a super safe option too!
 You may need to reapply lubricant every few days.

 2. Place feeders away from branches.

 Use yard stakes to hang your feeders or hang them from your home.
 By avoiding branch placement you make it harder for squirrels to access them.
-Hanging feeders directly from a tree should always be a avoided, as a squirrel can access them in no time.
+Hanging feeders directly from a tree should always be an avoided, as a squirrel can access them in no time.